- Accountability for Personal Information

-Customers who paid for their trip using a PRESTO card can submit their claim online using the form at gotransit.com/guarantee within seven days.
+If you paid for your trip using a PRESTO card you must submit your claim online within seven days of the affected trip.

-Customers with single-ride tickets or day/group passes may request a credit at GO stations by the end of the following weekday.
+If you travelled with single-ride tickets or day/group passes you may request a refund at any GO station by the end of the following weekday.

 You will be refunded the fare paid for the eligible delayed trip.
 PRESTO card holders in their 35+ trip discount periods will receive the reduced fare paid as refund.
 If you travelled using a paper ticket, you will receive a GO fare voucher redeemable for the trip on which a delay was experienced.

-Day and group pass customers will receive credit vouchers for one half of the pass price for a delayed trip, up to a maximum of two trips.
+Day and group pass customers will receive GO fare vouchers for one half of the pass price for a delayed trip, up to a maximum of two trips.

 Have questions?
 Maybe we’ve already answered them on the Service Guarantee page.